User Agreement for PayPal Service

 9.3 What type of payments are eligible for re-imbursement under PayPal Buyer Protection?

-- industrial machinery used in manufacturing
+- purchases of industrial machinery used in manufacturing

-- office or factory equipment
+- purchases of office or factory equipment

-- Personal transaction payments
+- Personal transactions

 9.4 How much coverage do I get with PayPal Buyer Protection?